itkacher/OkHttpProfiler/README.md

 ## Installation

-For installation you need to include library to your app build.gradle file
+For installation, you need to include the library to your app build.gradle file

     implementation 'com.itkacher.okhttpprofiler:okhttpprofiler:1.0.2'